Breeding birds: 220,000 territories

 Nuthatches can be found in woods and parklands throughout England and Wales.
 They are occasionally spotted in southern Scotland.
 Nuthatches will also come into gardens in search of food.

-The nuthatch is the only tree climbing bird that can move downwards head-first as well as upwards.
+The nuthatch is the only tree climbing bird in the UK that can move downwards head-first as well as upwards.